 Short term advances are paid off in 3 to 9 months.
 Underwriting knows that you will continue to have that unsecured debt with a minimal monthly payment that is low compared to the advance.

 Make sure the new lender is not counting loans or advances you have already paid off.
-Provide them with payoff letter on all loans that do not have a balance.
+Provide them with a payoff letter on all previous debts that no longer have a balance but may still show one on your credit bureau.

 FAQ: Frequently asked Questions on an existing mca position.